Leonardorossato/event-backend/Documentation_API.md

 - If the user tries to access this route without permission by keycloak, it will return error of permission.

+## Erros Twilio API
+- If user number is wrong, it will return a error;

 ## Route to get all events:

 Ex: http://localhost:7000/api#/Eventos/EventsController_findAll